 But bodily injury insurance is not required in Florida.
 While this then makes the at-fault party personally liable through a personal injury lawsuit, if the other driver doesn’t have insurance, chances are that they don’t have any financial resources either.
 While a victim can file a lawsuit, the chances of recovery are slim.
 This makes it very difficult for an injury victim to receive full compensation for their injuries or other damages.

 How Uninsured Motorist Coverage Can Help

 When an accident results in injuries, medical costs, and lost wages, uninsured motorist coverage will cover anything that other insurance coverage falls short on.
-Uninsured motorist insurance will cover collisions, hit and run accidents, and even pedestrian and cyclist accidents.
+Uninsured motorist insurance will cover collisions, hit and run accidents, and even pedestrian accidents in Boca Raton, FL.
 It will also cover you even if you are riding or driving someone else’s vehicle.

 While you aren’t required to carry uninsured motorist coverage in Florida, with so many uninsured drivers on our roads, it is a good idea to mitigate your risks by purchasing this additional coverage if you drive on our roads.

 If you have been involved in an accident in Florida, getting compensated fairly for injuries can be a problem.
 You may have been seriously injured by a negligent uninsured driver, or you may even be struggling to collect from your own personal injury protection policy.

 Navigating insurance claims after an accident in Florida can be complicated and require serious negotiation and even a possible lawsuit to ensure that you get fairly compensated under the law.
 At Ged Lawyers, LLP, our team of Boca Raton car accident lawyers can help you navigate insurance claims and get the compensation you deserve.